posted January 03, 2023

 Bacon Wrapped Armadillo Eggs

-- Preheat your smoker to 250 degrees F. I used cherry wood for this recipe, but any other smoking hardwood would work (hickory, oak, maple, etc.)
+- Preheat.
+Fire up the smoker and preheat to 250 degrees F. I used cherry wood for this recipe, but any other smoking hardwood would work (hickory, oak, maple, etc.)

-- In a medium bowl, combine the cream cheese, cheddar cheese, and 1 Tablespoon of the sweet BBQ seasoning.
+- Make the filling.
+In a medium bowl, combine the cream cheese, cheddar cheese, and 1 Tablespoon of Sweet Rub.

-- Spoon some of the cream cheese mixture into each of the cored and seeded jalapenos.
+- Fill the jalapenos.
+Spoon some of the cream cheese filling into each of the cored and seeded jalapenos.
 Use the back of the spoon to press the filling all of the way into the jalapeno.

-- Wrap each jalapeno with 1/6th of the pork sausage.
+- Wrap in sausage.
+Wrap each jalapeno with 1/6 of the pork sausage.
 Use your hands to ensure the sausage is covering the entire jalapeno and roll back and forth into an egg shape.

-- Wrap each sausage covered jalapeno with bacon.
+- Wrap in bacon.
+Wrap each sausage covered jalapeno with bacon.
 It will likely take two pieces per armadillo egg.
 Secure with toothpicks, if needed.

-- If you want soft, bite through bacon, brush the armadillo eggs with BBQ sauce and serve immediately.
-If you want crispy bacon, brush the eggs with BBQ sauce and then increase the heat to 400 degrees and cook for a few minutes or transfer the eggs to a baking sheet and place under your oven broiler for 1-2 minutes.
+- Baste with BBQ sauce.
+If you want soft, bite through bacon, brush the armadillo eggs with Everything BBQ Sauce and serve immediately.
+If you want crispy bacon, brush the eggs with sauce and then increase the heat to 400 degrees F and cook for a few minutes.
+You can also transfer the eggs to a baking sheet and place them under your oven broiler for 1-2 minutes.